Bigidity/MemoryStore/docs/EXP.md

 - Calls `ClearExpiredEntries()` on each interval
 - Reports errors through the ErrorOccurred event if cleanup fails

-**Notes:**
+!!! note
-- This function is called automatically during service initialization
-- The cleanup interval defaults to 300 seconds (5 minutes)
+    This function is called automatically during service initialization.
+The cleanup interval defaults to 300 seconds (5 minutes).

 **Example of manually restarting cleanup:**
 ```lua